florianneukirchen/qgis_data_clock/README.md

 Advanced Parameters
 - Locale: Overwrite locale to change the language of month / weekday names.
 Use a string such as "de_DE" or "en_US".
 However, the locale names depend on your operating system, and it only works with installed locales.
 (Only tested on Linux)

-The output is a html HTML an interactive Plotly chart.
+The output is a HTML with an interactive Plotly chart.
 It can be opened from the QGIS Results Viewer.

 ## Usage from the Python Console